 Baking metaphors aside, Father’s reference to grace was timely.
 He displayed a sense of grace — in another sense of that word — as one member of our company seemed to have constant complaints regarding the road trip.
 While the driver muttered that the gentleman’s harping “strained charity,” Fr.
 Joe remained calm and tried to keep the conversation positive.

-I don’t remember too much of what Fr.
-Joe said in his conferences that weekend, but from the car ride and the experience with the loquacious retreatant, I clearly came away with a lesson about charity.
+From the car ride and the experience with the loquacious retreatant, I came away from the retreat with a lesson on charity.

 There would be other retreats with Fr.
 Joe, and a personal meeting with him for counsel.
 Because I lived and worked in New York City, I would have other opportunities to meet and hear him.
 Though his base was in the philosophy department at Fordham University, he started showing up in lots of other places, gracing the Catholic circles of the time.
 He gave a lecture series on St. Augustine’s Confessions through the Wethersfield Institute and taught a class on what was then the “new” Catechism of the Catholic Church, both of which I attended.